INVERTED ARCH DRIVEWAY GATES 28

 > Go to Base Price Table

-The Wood Driveway Gate #28 features a segmented top inverted rail.
+The wood gates for driveways 28 features a segmented top inverted rail.
 The upper pickets at the standard width and spacing, with the lower pickets at a wider 2-1/2″ with narrower spacing.

 San Francisco, CA